-Trading in this modern era is basically of two types the one which is done by humans and the other that is executed by computers.
-The one done by computers is called Algrothim trading, which involves computers using pre-defined instructions to implement trading.
-There is a basic notion behind the formation of this type of trading which was the advantages of speed, accuracy, and data processing conveniences that computer has over human.
-Algorithm trading makes trading more organised and provides more liquidity by averting human emotions from trading activities.
+Trading in this modern era is basically of two types: one which is done by humans and the other that is executed by computers.
+The one done by computers is called Algorithm trading, which involves computers using pre-defined instructions to implement trading.
+There is a basic notion behind the formation of this type of trading which was the advantages of speed, accuracy, and data processing conveniences that computers have over humans.
+Algorithm trading makes trading more organized and provides more liquidity by averting human emotions from trading activities.
 Due to liquidity in the market, in 2016 the Forex market was so overwhelmed with this process that 80% of marketers were using algorithm trading.
 Computers may work with speed and more accurately, but they cannot make decisions, so humans set instructions for them through different strategies.

 The following are some best, well-used, and easy learning strategies.

-Momentum and trend, one of the simplest and best strategies, a strategy in which the momentum and a specific direction of a price are observed and then trades are executed accordingly.
-In this strategy the trader assumed that the stock will continue to be in the same direction, this assumption is the base of this strategy.
+Momentum and trends are one of the simplest and best strategies, a strategy in which the momentum and the specific direction of a price are observed and then trades are executed accordingly.
+In this strategy the trader assumes that the stock will continue to be in the same direction, this assumption is the basis of this strategy.
 The assumption is the main factor in which traders determine the take-profit or stop-loss for a provided stock.
 One of the illustrious methods of this strategy is the “simple moving average crossover”.
 In this method, a trader buys a stock when its long-period moving average value gets surpassed by its short-period moving average value.